taimos/awsenv/README.md

   AZURE_AD_TENANT: secret:AzureAD:TenantId
 ```

-When running `awsenv` in your shell, it will populate it with additional environment variables with the specified values.
+When running `source awsenv` in your shell, it will populate it with additional environment variables with the specified values.

 Supported sources are: